-DISCIPLINE OF HABITUALLY DISRUPTIVE STUDENTS
+DISCIPLINE OF HABITUALLY DISRUPTIVE STUDENTS (Policy JKC)

-Any student who is suspended two times for a material and substantial disruption during any one school year while at school or on school grounds, at a school-sanctioned activity or event, or while being transported in a school-approved vehicle shall be subject to an individual remedial discipline plan developed in accordance with District Regulation JKC-R.
+Any student who is suspended two times for a material and substantial disruption during any one school year while at school or on school grounds, at a school-sanctioned activity or event, or while being transported in a school-approved vehicle shall be subject to an individual remedial discipline plan.

-Any student who is suspended for reasons stated in Policy JKD/JKE (Student Suspension, Expulsion, and Classroom Removal), paragraphs 1 (willful disobedience), 4 (willful destruction or defacing school property), 5 (behavior which is detrimental), 7 (serious violation), 8 (weapons), 9 (drugs and alcohol) or 10 (robbery, or first or second degree assault) three times during the course of a school year or calendar year shall be declared an habitually disruptive student and shall be subject to suspension and/or expulsion in accordance with District Policy JKD/JKE and state law.
+Any student who is suspended for willful disobedience, willful destruction or defacing school property, behavior which is detrimental, serious violation, weapons, drugs and alcohol or robbery, or first or second degree assault three times during the course of a school year or calendar year shall be declared an habitually disruptive student and shall be subject to suspension and/or expulsion.

-For purposes of this policy, disruptive behavior means behavior which is initiated, willful, and overt on the part of the student.
+Disruptive behavior means behavior which is initiated, willful, and overt on the part of the student